A Peasant on a Bicycle

-A Peasant on a Bicycle (Селянинът с Колелото) is a Bulgarian drama film released in 1974, directed by Lyudmil Kirkov, starring Georgi Georgiev - Gets, Diana Chelebieva, Georgi Rusev and Evstati Stratev.
+A Peasant on a Bicycle (Селянинът с Колелото) is a Bulgarian drama film released in 1974, directed by Lyudmil Kirkov, starring Georgi Georgiev-Getz, Diana Chelebieva, Georgi Rusev and Evstati Stratev.

 Plot

 Born in the small village of Yugla, Yordan (Gets) lives with his family in the nearby town.
 Filled with homesickness he takes every opportunity, traveling usually by his bicycle, to visit the more and more depopulated village.
 And that's how, mounted on the bike his life passes between the town and Yugla.
 During one of the visits to his old home he meets the newly appointed young pharmacist Maglena (Chelebieva).
 She is accommodated in his country house.
 Little by little Yordan falls in love with her.

 Burning with love for both Maglena and the country life he starts persuading managers and colleagues, in the factory where he works, to move one of the workshops to the village of Yugla.
 He dreams that the far-off days of rural vitality can be born anew.
 He believes that in this way the young people will come back.
 But his nostalgia is not understood by the people.
 No one follows him.
 Moreover, he becomes gradually aware that Maglena, his new love, is from the different world of the new generation.
 He finally understands that those times are long gone and the only things remaining are the bicycle and loneliness.